McGraw-Hill profit falls as ratings demand slows

 Last year's third quarter had included a 2-cent gain from a divestiture.

-The stock fell 1 percent to $42.60 in early afternoon trading.
-Some analysts estimate the total value of the company's parts is about $50 a share.

-At S&P revenue fell 1.8 percent and operating income dropped 6.1 percent on an adjusted basis, the company said.
+Revenue at S&P fell 1.8 percent and operating income dropped 6.1 percent on an adjusted basis, the company said.

-S&P's results would have been much worse but for the fact that the agency collects relatively steady fees for monitoring existing debt and providing ratings information to subscribers.
-Revenue for rating new debt declined 19.5 percent as global debt issuance plunged 37.7 percent in the quarter, the company said.

-McGraw called the European situation a "wild card."
-While the financial crisis there stalled bond issues, a resolution would likely come with new debt financing that will need credit ratings, he said.

-"I thing you're going to see a pickup in bond issuance in Europe," McGraw said.
-"The need is extremely high."
+"Overall, the business performed well despite challenging market conditions in global credit markets and historically low funding levels in the U.S. elementary-high school market," Chief Executive Terry McGraw said in the announcement from the company.

-But for now, the company tempered its prior earnings earnings guidance for the year to $2.81 to $2.86 per share.
-Three months ago the company had said it expected to report at "the top end" of the range of $2.79 to $2.89.
+McGraw said the company is expected to report full-year earnings per share of $2.81 to $2.86.
+The company's guidance three months ago was to report at "the top end" of the range of $2.79 to $2.89.

-Representatives of Jana Partners and the Ontario pension fund declined to comment on the company's results.
+McGraw-Hill said in September it intends to split into two companies next year, one holding its credit ratings and market information businesses and another publishing textbooks.
+The company also promised to cut costs and buyback more stock.

 (Reporting by David Henry in New York; Editing by Derek Caney, Dave Zimmerman)